onebignick/STC-2022/README.md

 # STC-2022
-Go Big Mode - Our project for Stack The Codes 2022
+Go Big Mode - Our project for Stack The Codes 2022.

+Go Big Mode (GBM) is a decentralised user ID management system.
+Users are entered into the system via peer-to-peer validation and the data is stored on the blockchain.
+GBM currently supports creation of user profiles, updating of user password and clicks on the whale, user roles, sessions and deletion of users.

 ## Setting Up

 ### Pip Modules
-Use the package maanager [pip] (https://pip.pypa.io/en/stable/) to install the prequisites found in requirements.txt
+Use the package manager [pip] (https://pip.pypa.io/en/stable/) to install the prequisites found in requirements.txt

 ```bash
 pip install django